zleeepy/Forsaken-Level-Calculator/README.md

 Now CD into the cloned repo with ```cd Forsaken-Level-Calculator```

-To make the .sh file executable, run this while in the dir ```chmod +x Forsaken-Level-Calculator.sh```
+To make the .py file executable, run this while in the dir ```chmod +x Calc.py```

-Now, run the .sh file to start the program.
-You can also move the .sh file to anywhere you want.
+Now, run the .py file to start the program.
+You can also move the .py file to anywhere you want.